PENGUINLIONG/spirq-rs/README.md

 * [query](examples/query/main.rs): Query separate entry points in SPIR-V binaries.
 * [pipeline](examples/pipeline/main.rs): Query a (conceptual) pipeline built from multiple shader modules.
 * [spirv-spec](examples/spirv-spec/main.rs): Reflection of an example fragment shader program, which can be found in section 1.10 of the SPIR-V specification.
+* [walk](examples/walk/main.rs): Enumerate offsets, symbols and types of all descriptor variables.

 Sample output are attached in the same directories as the code files.